The-McGrail-Foundation/MIMEDefang-website/content/pages/man/MIMEDefang-DKIM-ARC.pm.md

 # DESCRIPTION

-Mail::MIMEDefang::DKIM::ARC is a module with a set of ARC related methods called from *mimedefang-filter* to operate with ARC signatures.
+Mail::MIMEDefang::DKIM::ARC is a module with a set of ARC related methods called from `mimedefang-filter` to operate with ARC signatures.

 # METHODS

-md_arc_sign
+- md\_arc\_sign

-:   Returns an hash with mail headers and the ARC signature for the
+    Returns an hash with mail headers and the ARC signature for the message.
-    message.
     If ARC sign fails the hash will contain an error message.
     The method accepts the following parameters:

-    $keyfile
+    - `$keyfile`

-    :   The path to the private ARC key
+        The path to the private ARC key

-    $algorithm
+    - `$algorithm`

-    :   The algorithm to be used to sign the message, by default is 'rsa-sha256'
+        The algorithm to be used to sign the message, by default is 'rsa-sha256'

-    $chain
+    - `$chain`

-    :   The cv= value for the Arc-Seal header. ar means to copy it from an Authentication-Results header, or use none if there isn't one.
+        The cv= value for the Arc-Seal header.  "ar" means to copy it from an Authentication-Results header, or use none if there isn't one.

-    $domain
+    - `$domain`

-    :   The domain to be used when signing the message.
+        The domain to be used when signing the message.

-    $srvid
+    - `$srvid`

-    :   The authserv-id in the Authentication-Results headers, defaults to Domain.
+        The authserv-id in the Authentication-Results headers, defaults to Domain.

-    $selector
+    - `$selector`

-    :   The selector to be used when signing the message, by default it's 'default'
+        The selector to be used when signing the message, by default it's 'default'

-    $headers
+    - `$headers`

-    :   The headers to sign, by default the headers are: From Sender Reply-To Subject Date Message-ID To Cc MIME-Version Content-Type Content-Transfer-Encoding Content-ID Content-Description
+        The headers to sign, by default the headers are:
+                       From Sender Reply-To Subject Date
+                       Message-ID To Cc MIME-Version
+                       Content-Type Content-Transfer-Encoding Content-ID Content-Description
                        Resent-Date Resent-From Resent-Sender Resent-To Resent-cc
+                       Resent-Message-ID
-        Resent-Message-ID In-Reply-To References List-Id List-Help
+                       In-Reply-To References
-        List-Unsubscribe List-Subscribe List-Post List-Owner
+                       List-Id List-Help List-Unsubscribe List-Subscribe
-        List-Archive
+                       List-Post List-Owner List-Archive